 M.Mus, PGDip Guided Imagery and Music, PGDip Music Therapy (Hons), B.Mus (Hons), A.MusA

 Since 2002 Rachael has worked in music therapy and music education in a range of settings that include music schools, aged care facilities, community organisations, and running her own private therapy practice and teaching studio.
-She also presents guest lectures in the music therapy department of the University of Melbourne and has been invited to speak at national music therapy conferences and professional development seminars.
+She has presented guest lectures in the music therapy department of the University of Melbourne and has been invited to speak at national music therapy conferences and professional development seminars.
+She has also tutored students in the Certificate of Music & Imagery course run through the Music & Imagery Association of Australia.
 Her research into working with performers experiencing anxiety has been published in the text "Guided Imagery and Music Therapy and Music Imagery Methods for Individual and Group Therapy".

 Rachael holds registrations as a Music Therapist with the Australian Music Therapy Association (AMTA) and as a Guided Imagery and Music Therapist with the Music and Imagery Association of Australia (MIAA).